 When General William T. Sherman's Union forces occupied Atlanta on September 2, 1864, placing Federal cavalry columns within easy striking distance of Andersonville, most of the prisoners were moved to other camps in South Carolina and coastal Georgia.
 From that point until May 1865, Andersonville was operated on a smaller basis.

 When the war ended, Captain Henry Wirz, the stockade commander, was arrested and charged with conspiring with high Confederate officials to "impair and injure the health and destroy the lives...of Federal prisoners" and "murder, in violation of the laws of war."
 Such a conspiracy never existed, but anger and indignation throughout the North over the conditions at Andersonville demanded appeasement.
-In the only such trial to result from the Civil War, Wirz was found guilty by a military tribunal and was hanged in Washington, D.C. on November 10, 1865.
+Wirz was found guilty by a military tribunal and was hanged in Washington, D.C. on November 10, 1865.
 A monument to Wirz, erected by the United Daughters of the Confederacy, stands today in the historic town of Andersonville.

 After the War

-In July 1865, Clara Barton, a detachment of laborers and soldiers, and a former prisoner named Dorence Atwater came to Andersonville cemetery to identify and mark the graves of the Union dead.
+In July 1865, Clara Barton accompanied a United States Army Quartermaster Department expedition comprised of laborers and soldiers, and a former prisoner named Dorence Atwater to the Andersonville cemetery to identify and mark the graves of the Union dead.
 As a prisoner, Atwater was assigned to record the names of deceased Union soldiers.
 Fearing loss of the death record at war's end, Atwater made his own copy in hopes of notifying the relatives of some 12,000 dead interred at the site.
 Thanks to his list and the Confederate records confiscated at the end of the war, only 460 of the Andersonville graves had to be marked "unknown U.S. soldier."